Fredonia (town), Wisconsin

-The Town of Fredonia is located in Ozaukee County, Wisconsin, United States.
+Fredonia is a town in Ozaukee County, Wisconsin, United States.
 The population was 2,903 at the 2000 census.
 The Village of Fredonia is surrounded by the town.
 The unincorporated communities of Little Kohler and Waubeka are also located in the town.

 History

 The land that became the Fredonia was originally inhabited by Native Americans, including the Potawatomi tribe, who surrendered the land to the United States government in 1833 through the 1833 Treaty of Chicago.
 While many Native people moved west of the Mississippi River to Kansas, some chose to remain, and were referred to as "strolling Potawatomi" in contemporary documents because many of them were migrants who subsisted by squatting on their ancestral lands, which were now owned by white settlers.
 One such group was led by Chief Waubeka, who maintained a winter camp in the Ozaukee County community that bears his name as late as 1845.
 Eventually the Potawatomi who evaded forced removal gathered in northern Wisconsin, where they formed the Forest County Potawatomi Community.

 Fredonia was part of the Town of Port Washington until 1847, when the Town of Fredonia was created and named after Fredonia, New York.
 A post office called Fredonia has been in operation since 1850.

 Waubeka was the town's population center until the 1870s.
 In 1873, the Chicago, Milwaukee & St. Paul Railway construction Fredonia Station, which laid the foundation for the Village of Fredonia, which incorporated from some of the town's land in 1922.

 Camp Fredonia, an Allied prisoner of war camp that held 330 German prisoners of war, was located in the unincorporated community of Little Kohler in the town.
 Forty-six U.S. combat veterans guarded the camp under the command of Captain Ray Thill, a native of Belgium, Wisconsin.
 The camp opened on June 15, 1945, and closed in January 1946.
 The headquarters was located in the Louis Glunz Hall on Fredonia-Kohler Road, while the prisoners slept in tents in a fenced enclosure.
 Most of the prisoners worked on local farms harvesting peas and sugar beets.
 Some were contracted to work at canneries in West Bend, Thiensville, Saukville and Belgium.